Design and characterization of a photosensor system for the RELICS experiment: Dynode performance

 \subsection{Dynamic readout range}

 We integrated the pulse area from every readout channel and fitted the charge spectrum with a Gaussian function for each run, and normalized to $\SI{}{\PE\per\nano\second}$ with the width of the LED pulse.
-Experimentally, the ratio from anode to dynode was confirmed to be $113.3$, which is consistent with the calculation in section~\ref{sec:design}.
+Experimentally, the ratio from anode to dynode was confirmed to be $113.3$, shown in figure~\ref{fig:adratio}, which is consistent with the calculation in section~\ref{sec:design}.
 As demonstrated in figure~\ref{fig:dynamic_range}, the dynamic readout range of R8520-406 is expanded to over $\SI{1000}{\PE\per\nano\second}$ using dynode readout (green data points), exceeding the $\SI{500}{\PE\per\nano\second}$ (red dashed line) requirement for cosmic‐muon detection.
-The value of the dynode readout is scaled by the factor of the gain ratio between the anode and dynode, as determined from the test PMT measurements.
+The intensities from dynode readout are scaled by the anode-to-dynode gain ratio, as determined from test PMT measurements.
 The anode output saturates above roughly $\SI{40}{\PE\per\nano\second}$, which follows a natural logarithmic law.
 The black-dashed line represents the anode data fitted by a natural logarithmic function above $\SI{30}{\PE\per\nano\second}$, while the blue-dashed line serves as a reference for comparison with a slope of $1$.
 However, once the incident light intensity exceeds about $\SI{1000}{\PE\per\nano\second}$, the dynode signal also begins to lose linearity, compared with the blue dashed reference line.
+Moreover, after saturation, the dynode data points lie systematically above the reference line, indicating that the large amount of charge flowing through the voltage divider modifies the divider voltage and consequently the gain of the PMT.